MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

 - **ClientId**  For Windows Update, this will be the Windows Update client ID that is passed to Setup.
 In Media setup, default value is Media360, but can be overwritten by the caller to a unique value.
-- **FlightData**  In the WU scenario, this will be the WU client ID that is passed to Setup.
+- **FlightData**  In the Windows Update scenario, this will be the Windows Update client ID that is passed to Setup.
 In Media setup, default value is Media360, but can be overwritten by the caller to a unique value.
 - **HostOSBuildNumber**  The build number of the previous operating system.
 - **HostOsSkuName**  The OS edition which is running the Setup360 instance (previous operating system).
 - **InstanceId**  Unique GUID that identifies each instance of setuphost.exe.